stoyan005/Smart-Campus-API/README.md

 ## Overview

-This project implements a RESTful API for managing a **Smart Campus system**, including Rooms, Sensors, and Sensor Readings.
+This project implements a RESTful API for managing a Smart Campus system, including Rooms, Sensors, and Sensor Readings.
+The API provides a structured way for clients to create, retrieve, update, and manage campus resources, enabling efficient monitoring of room usage and environmental data through connected sensors.
+It follows RESTful principles, using clear resource-based endpoints, appropriate HTTP methods, and JSON for data exchange, ensuring scalability, maintainability, and ease of integration with other systems.

 The API follows REST principles: